Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 9.Divide and rule:
 a script that prints the result of POWER divided by DIVIDE followed by a new line
-10. Love is anterior to life posterior to death initial of creation and exponent of breath
+10. Love is anterior to life posterior to death initial of creation and exponent of breath 11.there are 10 types of people in the world those who understand binary and those who don't